 1. Love Beauty and Planet Volume and Bounty Thickening Shampoo

-- Helps to heal the damaged hair and discoloring hair
+- Helps to heal damaged hair and discoloring hair

-- The organic coconut oil helps to protect black color and leaves the hair nourished
+- The organic coconut oil helps to protect the black color and leaves the hair nourished

 2. BYRD Lightweight Conditioner

-- Helps protection harsh rays of the sun
+- Helps protect from the harsh rays of the sun

 - Natural and chemical free